 Backbreakerneckbrace animations are a conglomeration of micro and macro-based sonic and visually entangled events.
 At times the work may be auditorially and visually fierce and abrasive while at other moments passages hinge on comedy and playfulness.
 Time-based grids, drawings and graphs play an integral role in the initial shaping and overall composition of each piece.
 Highly detailed drawings on graph and watercolor paper assist in the audio and visual structuring and development of there animations and enable them to work simultaneously together.

 Through harnessing both pen and paper, computers and stop animation, Backbreakerneckbrace create their own unusual A/V events.
-There animations become interpretations of events occurring within and outside of there environments.
+There animations become interpretations of events occurring within and outside of their environments.
 Each piece utilizes texture, object and color systems and repetition to reference structures, city grids, the flow of urbanized areas, etc. as well as the unconscious world embedded within our imagination.
 Their animations take a colorful approach composed directly by their hands, ears, eyes, pen and paper.

 ** Wassily Kandinsky